 On September 13, 2007 the UN Declaration on the Rights of Indigenous Peoples (UNDRIP) was adopted by 144 countries, with 11 abstentions and four countries voting against it.
 These four countries were Canada, the USA, New Zealand, and Australia.
 By the close of 2010, all four dissenting countries reversed their positions and endorsed the Declaration.

-What is UNDRIP?
-The UNDRIP is an international human rights instrument adopted by the UN General Assembly following over two decades of negotiations.
+What is the UN Declaration?
+The Declaration is an international human rights instrument adopted by the UN General Assembly following over two decades of negotiations.
 It sets the minimum standard for treatment of Indigenous people and states that the rights contained within it “constitute the minimum standards for the survival, dignity and well-being of the indigenous people of the world.”
-The UNDRIP contains 24 preambular paragraphs and 46 articles.
+The Declaration contains 24 preambular paragraphs and 46 articles.
 While it does not have any legal teeth, it is a significant milestone on the march to protection and promotion of Indigenous rights.

 Why were Indigenous rights not included in the Universal Declaration of Human Rights (UDHR)?
 The UDHR was drafted in 1946 after horrific atrocities of WWII but Indigenous people were not invited to participate.

 What is the purpose of the Declaration?
 To provide a mechanism to protect the individual and collective rights of Indigenous peoples, as well as their rights to culture, identity, language, employment, health, education, protection of traditional lands, as well as other issues.
 The Declaration includes many provisions that relate to the right of Indigenous peoples to participate in decision-making.